ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-architecture.md

 --- abstract

-This document specifies the Privacy Pass architecture and requirements for its constituent protocols used for constructing anonymous-credential authentication mechanisms.
+This document specifies the Privacy Pass architecture and requirements for its constituent protocols used for constructing privacy-preserving authentication mechanisms.
 It provides recommendations on how the architecture should be deployed to ensure the privacy of clients and the security of all participating entities.